 The most used eCommerce platform for our Event Tickets Plus plugin is WooCommerce, and one of the most used gateways is PayPal.
 This is a great combination if you would like to sell tickets for your events.
 However, the plugins are produced by three different parties, which can sometimes lead to different glitches.

 A support question we receive often is that “the ticket stock doesn’t change when I sell a ticket.”
-And in most of the cases, the users have the outlined setup: Event Tickets Plus, WooCommerce, and PayPal.
+And in most cases, the users have the outlined setup: Event Tickets Plus, WooCommerce, and PayPal.

 Since the ticket sale goes bad the first reaction usually is that there is an issue with our plugins.
 It very well might be, but before we can state that we have to eliminate the possibility of the other plugins being faulty.
 To do this here is the recommended process for getting close to the source of the issue and to help speed up the support process: